 Single, globally available SSO platform gives employees seamless and secure access to 30 applications and counting

 MFA for remote employees provides critical security protections and makes access control simple

 Easier sign-on process resulting in a significant reduction in related IT help desk calls

 Deeper visibility and audit into who is accessing which system supports Inchcape’s data governance goals

 Inchcape Ignites Identity and Access Management to Drive the Next Stage of Their Digital Transformation Journey

-As of 2018, Inchcape has over 1,100 locations within their distribution and retail network.
-This global footprint is supported by a range of software applications that includes a large estate of Microsoft productivity tools, Salesforce, BrightEdge SEO and iPower ERP software along with a continual investment behind the digitisation of the customer experience.
+As of 2018, Inchcape has over 1,100 locations within its distribution and retail network.
+This global footprint is supported by a range of software applications that includes a large estate of Microsoft productivity tools, Salesforce, BrightEdge SEO, and iPower ERP software along with continual investment in the digitization of the customer experience.

 As part of their ongoing “Ignite” strategy, Inchcape is structured to drive continual improvement and the spread of best practices across all their operations.
-To this end, in 2016, Inchcape began a project to rationalise their identity and access management (IAM) platforms with the aim of streamlining the user experience, strengthening their security posture and enabling more use of cloud and SaaS.
+To this end, in 2016, Inchcape began a project to rationalize its identity and access management (IAM) platforms with the aim of streamlining the user experience, strengthening its security posture, and enabling more use of cloud and SaaS.

 To ensure their IAM solution would adhere to this best practice approach, Inchcape consulted Gartner, an analyst firm, for recommendations.
 Nutt and his team whittled down the longlist of recommended vendors to a shortlist of three solutions, which progressed into a Proof of Concept phase for more detailed testing.